sortecoevo/sortee/content/awards.md

 ---

-The Society for Open Reliable Transparent Ecology and Evolutionary biology (SORTEE) invites eligible candidates to apply for our *Open Science in Practice* award (open to graduate students and postdocs within 3 years of their degree) and our *Best First Paper* award.
+The Society for Open Reliable Transparent Ecology and Evolutionary biology (SORTEE) invites eligible candidates to apply for our **Open Science in Practice** award (open to graduate students and postdocs within 3 years of their degree) and our **Best First Paper** award.
 We encourage candidates to nominate themselves but we will also accept nominations from people familiar with the nominee’s work.

-Please submit nominations by *1 June 2021* to Clint Kelly at kelly.clint@uqam.ca
+Please submit nominations by **1 June 2021** to Clint Kelly at kelly.clint@uqam.ca

+&nbsp;

-*Description of awards*
+**Description of awards**

 ## 1. Open Science in Practice